 - How Dilution Affects the Company’s Valuation?

 As the price of stocks keeps fluctuating, the value of the collateral (against the secured loan) also changes with the change in the share price.
-However, the promoters are required to maintain the value of that collateral.
+However, in most cases, the promoters are required to maintain the value of that collateral.

 |Collateral Value (while taking the loan)||The collateral value after a 30% fall in share price||The collateral value after a 50% fall in share price|